jonnonz1/nz-statute-book/acts/public/2003/social-workers-registration-act-2003.md

 ## Part 5 — Appeals

 ### 88 Rights of appeal
-(1) A person may appeal to the District Court against any decision or direction of the Board under this Act that adversely affects him or her (not being a decision or direction affecting a person only because he or she is a person of a particular kind or description).
+(1) A person may appeal to the District Court against any decision or direction of the Board under this Act that adversely affects the person (not being a decision or direction affecting a person only because the person is a person of a particular kind or description).
-(2) A person may appeal to the District Court against the whole or any part of a decision or order made in relation to him or her under Part 4 (other than a determination of a professional conduct committee).
+(2) A person may appeal to the District Court against the whole or any part of a decision or order made in relation to the person under Part 4 (other than a determination of a professional conduct committee).
 (3) For the purposes of subsection (2),—
   (a) a decision includes a decision to refuse to make an order; and (b) an order includes a direction under section 77; and